 Bloomberg’s Debby Wu and Mark Gurman, reliable sources, claim all of Apple’s iPhone 13 models are “expected to be announced in September, earlier than last year’s October introduction partly thanks to the supply chain recovering.”

 Respected analyst Ming-Chi Kuo claims that Apple will return to its traditional September timeframe for the iPhone 13’s release.

-That said, during an earnings call, Apple CFO Luca Maesteri said the company is expecting supply constraints to impact the iPhone and iPad.
-It’s unclear how this might impact the iPhone 13 launch.
+During an earnings call, Apple CFO Luca Maesteri said the company is expecting supply constraints to impact the iPhone and iPad though it’s unclear how this might impact the iPhone 13 launch.

-The iPhone 13 series still looks like it will launch in September, but there’s a chance stock’s limited at launch.
+The iPhone 13 series should launch in September, but there’s a chance stock’s limited at launch.
 If rumors start pointing to potential shortages, you might want to think about putting in a pre-order.

 Keep an Eye on Your Upgrade Eligibility

 If you’re planning to buy an iPhone 13 fall, or even if you’re just thinking about it, you’ll want to keep an eye on your upgrade status as we push closer to the release date.